cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 5. **Decentration**: The ability to comprehend another individual's mental state from a non-egocentric perspective.
 It enables us to recognize the hypothetical nature of our reading of other individuals' minds.

 6. **Mastery**: The ability to work through one's representations and mental states, with a view to implementing effective action strategies, in order to accomplish cognitive tasks or cope with problematic mental states.
 It is the overall definition given to regulation and control activities.
-Mastery has three levels:
+Mastery has three levels**:
    - **First-level strategies**: Calling upon coping methods (e.g., asking for help, medication, avoiding a situation)
    - **Second-level strategies**: Inhibiting thinking, impulses, or behavior, or modifying attention
    - **Third-level strategies**: Thinking through with rationality and perspective; mature acceptance of one's limitations; using awareness of others' states to regulate interpersonal difficulties